Black Women Are Leading The Charge To Take Back The Cannabis Industry

 ”

 Poet Jasmine Mans, who is the founder of Buy Weed From Women — an apparel company whose proceeds go toward advocating for the efforts of women in the cannabis space — agrees.
-Mans, who found herself wanting to tap into the cannabis industry but unable to afford a cannabis license (the application fee in New Jersey is $20,000), made a way for herself through product design and branding.
+Mans, who found herself wanting to tap into the cannabis industry but unable to afford a cannabis license (the application fee in her home state of New Jersey is $20,000 (£17,000)), made a way for herself through product design and branding.
 “If I don't touch cannabis, I have the opportunity to unify all of the people who do,” says Mans, who founded Buy Weed From Women in 2019.
-Since then, she’s hired a small team who works out of a small facility in her home state of New Jersey, and has been building her brand even throughout the COVID-19 pandemic.
+Since then, she’s hired a small team who works out of a small facility in New Jersey, and has been building her brand even throughout the COVID-19 pandemic.

 Advertisement